Set up the Android Game Development Extension on a Windows computer and run a sample Visual Studio C++ project on an Android device or emulator.

 Figure 4.
 Connected Android device shown next to the Start Debugging toolbar button

-If the device type is not shown, check the following:
+If the device is not shown, check the following:

 - Developer options and USB debugging are enabled on the device.